 First, the AI is given data to study, such as old contracts uploaded into the system.
 Then, the AI is trained on what to identify.
 For instance, when preparing for a post-LIBOR transition, AI might learn to recognize the term LIBOR, so it can flag documents that contain the term for review.

-Once the AI has received initial data and learned rules on which to act, the software can begin to analyze documents and recommend certain actions, similar to the way a human reviewing contracts might.
+Once the AI has received initial data and learned rules on which to act, the software can begin to analyse documents and recommend certain actions, similar to the way a human reviewing contracts might.

 These examples of AI document analysis will help you understand the process better, so you can begin to see the way AI software can streamline your business's contract analysis: